mirob2005/CPP_Data_Structures/README.md

 - deleteTree - recursive
 - findMin - iterative
 - findMax - iterative

+## *Graphs:*
+### Usage: To run the provided test code in main.cpp, use the following commands:
+- make
+- ./AdjList

+### *Adjacency List:*
+- Vertices are stored in a vector.
+Each vertex has a vector of next pointers to neighoring/adjacent vertices.
+- Supports directed graphs only (or add an edge for both direction for undirected).
+- Weighted edges currently not implemented in this C++ version.

+- *Operations:*
+- addVertex
+- addEdge
+- deleteVertex
+- deleteEdge
+- copyGraph
+- deleteVertices

+- *Algorithm:*
+*Breadth First Search*
+- traverseBFS - gives the distance to each reachable vertex (shortest path)

+*Depth First Search*
+- DAG test
+- traverseDFS
+- Classification of edges into (in comments):
+1)Tree Edges
+2)Back Edges
+3)Forward/Cross Edges

 ## *Hash Table Operations:*
 ### Usage: Run HashTable/main.cpp to test the hashTable class.